ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 * Improvement: Better messaging about the scan options that need to be enabled for free installations to achieve 100%.
 * Improvement: The country blocking selection drawer behavior has been changed to now allow saving directly from it.
 * Improvement: Increased the textarea size for the advanced firewall options to make editing easier.
-* Improvement: The URL blacklist check now includes additional variants in some checks to more accurately match.
+* Improvement: The URL blocklist check now includes additional variants in some checks to more accurately match.
 * Change: Adjusted messaging when blocks are loading.
 * Change: Wording change for the option "Maximum execution time for each stage".
 * Change: Permanent blocks now display "Permanent" rather than "Indefinite" for the expiration for consistency.